Stock Market Today: SGX Nifty, Asian markets, dollar index, oil prices, corporate actions & more

-Sensex and Nifty are likely to open on a negative note in Thursday's trade, tracking weak global cues in US market and a tepid trend in other Asian markets.
-The S&P 500 fell 0.2%, its fifth straight session of loss.
-The Nasdaq composite slipped 0.5%, while the Dow Jones Industrial Average finished just barely in the green.
+Sensex and Nifty are likely to open on a positive note in Friday's trade, tracking strong cues in the US and Asian markets.

 Dollar lost ground while oil prices rose in early trade.
 Here's what you should know before the Opening Bell: